Enriis/EnriGM/citizen/system_resources/monitor/docs/menu.md

 - Default: `false`

 ### Convar only (not in settings page)
-**txAdmin-menuDebug**
+**txAdmin-debugMode**
 - Description: Will toggle debug printing on the server and client.
 - Default: `false`
-- Usage: `+setr txAdmin-menuDebug true`
+- Usage: `+setr txAdmin-debugMode true`

 **txAdmin-menuPlayerIdDistance**
 - Description: The distance in which Player IDs become visible, if toggled on.
+Note that the game engine limits to show tags that are only closer than ~300m, so increasing the number above that might be useless.
 - Default: 150
 - Usage: `+setr txAdmin-menuPlayerIdDistance 100`